AdamantMe/2304_JavaDesignPatterns/README.md

 - Initializes the network, devices, and events.
 - Starts the simulation by invoking the SimulationController.

+### Design Patterns Implementation
+- Applied Singleton pattern to the Network class for centralized network management.
+- Utilized Factory/Abstract Factory patterns for creating network devices, connections, and events dynamically.
+- Strategy pattern implemented in event handling to allow different behaviors for packet transfers and receptions.
+- Command pattern used in the SimulationController to encapsulate event processing.
+- Decorator pattern introduced in connection classes to simulate data corruption and loss dynamically.

 ## How to Run

 1. Create a JSON configuration file with your desired network setup and events.